schibsted/sdk-js-event-tracking-contrib/README.md

 # Options

-Options can be set in the `_opt` object in the tracking snippet.
+Options can be set in the `pulse2opt` object in the tracking snippet.

 ## Required options

-There are only two required options to be set in the `_opt` object.
+There are only two required options to be set in the `pulse2opt` object.

 `clientId` - a string representing your organization, such as `VG` or `BT`.